themasch/node-statsdb/README.md

 }

 ```
 # TODO

 A lot.
-Livetime of values, garbage collection, auth on redis, errorhandling...
+Lifetime of values, garbage collection, authentication on redis, error handling...